 In all honesty, the night ferry isn’t for everyone, but we really enjoyed it.

-Getting to from Mae Haad to Sairee Beach
+Part II: Getting from Mae Haad to Sairee Beach

 Just after sunrise the following morning, we emerged from our modest floating digs only to discover we’ve arrived in paradise (aka Koh Tao).